-Do You Need a Wedding Theme?
+What Is a Wedding Theme?

-Adds celebrity wedding planner David Tutera: "If you want a great wedding that engages guests, it's all about telling a story from the moment they receive the invitation to the last thing they see, which could be the favor.
+According to California-based TV host and celebrity wedding planner David Tutera: "If you want a great wedding that engages guests, it's all about telling a story from the moment they receive the invitation to the last thing they see, which could be the favor.
 Having a style or a theme helps you choose the story you're going to tell."

 Boho Wedding Theme